 Historically, progress in software development projects has been measured by comparing the work that has been done to the schedule of work to be done that was established at the outset.
 This is done by producing artifacts like Gantt charts and lists of completed tasks.
 But this doesn’t work — agile software development is premised on the idea that this doesn’t work.
 Modern software development teams have never heard of “CMMI” or “Earned Value Management Systems,” and won’t bid on work that includes these requirements.

 A better philosophy is demos, not memos.
 Instead of measuring progress by looking at purpose-made artifacts, look at the actual work that is being done.
 Join the reviews that are held at the end of each sprint, where the work done in that sprint is demonstrated to the project team and invited end users.
 Try out the website.
 Install the app.
 Ask for a “burn down chart” — a graph of work that remains to be done and how much time that will take.

 An important part of ensuring that progress isn’t illusory is for the contract to include a Quality Assurance Surveillance Plan (QASP) that requires, at the end of each sprint, that all work meet specific standards.
 The QASP describes the method by which the government will determine that the vendor’s work is of sufficient quality to accept at the end of each sprint, enabling the vendor to perform those same tests to ensure that there will be no surprises.
-(See Appendix for a sample QASP.)
+(See sample QASP.)

 The QASP does not require producing any artifacts explicitly for the purpose of monitoring the work — the way to monitor the work is by seeing if it actually works.
 This is a very different way to monitor the progress of a technology project.
 It has the added benefit of being a more objective, observable, functional test than requiring subjective or legal interpretations about whether the work satisfies a long series of system requirements.